Scots law on murder: Punishment

-The Criminal Procedure (Scotland) Act 1995, s.205 states that conviction of murder results in a sentence of life imprisonment.
+The Criminal Procedure (Scotland) Act 1995, section 205 states that conviction of murder results in a sentence of life imprisonment.

 Partial defences to murder in Scotland

 Voluntary culpable homicide is when the requirements of murder are satisfied, but the accused has a partial defence of either provocation or suffering from diminished responsibility.
 If the partial defences are successful, this does not result in full acquittal.
 Instead, the accused’s conviction is reduced from murder to culpable homicide, which is a lesser conviction.

 Diminished responsibility

 s.51B(1) of the Criminal Procedure (Scotland) Act 1995 provides that diminished responsibility means that a person who would otherwise be convicted of murder will be convicted of culpable homicide instead when, at the time, that person’s ability to determine or control their conduct was “substantially impaired by reason of abnormality of mind”.
 ‘Abnormality of mind’ includes, but is not limited to, mental disorders.
 However, the provision made clear that voluntarily being under the influence of alcohol or drugs is not sufficient to be the basis for diminished responsibility.